 Coast Dental Highland Plaza

-Dentistry for Children in Lakeland, FL
+Pediatric Dentist in Lakeland, FL

 Just like you take your child to the pediatrician, it’s also important you take your child to a pediatric dentist.
 Pediatric dentists are dentists who have completed an additional two years of training in diagnosing and treating infants, children, and teenagers.
 Our Lakeland pediatric dentist will not only polish your child’s teeth to keep them healthy, but will look for signs of tooth decay, developmental problems, and alignment issues with either the teeth or jaws.